AdaGold/group-fansite/README.md

   - All markup should be semantic, with consideration of hierarchy and accessibility.
   - CSS should be concise and well formatted
   - Images and stylesheets should be kept in their own folders, called `images` and `stylesheets`, respectively.
-  - Given that this is our first html/css project, full browser compatibility is not a requirement, but you should make a minimal effort for _acceptable visual consistence_ in two of the three primary browsers available on OS X (Safari, Chrome, and/or Firefox).

 ### Optional Enhancements
 - Create a `blog/` or `code-journal/` directory.
 Within this directory...